ateebahmed-10p/example/README.md

 # example
-this repo contains the training material.
+this repo contains the C++ training material.